Demola360/Inventory-Intelligence-Dashboard/README.md

 ## Limitations

-No model is the full picture therfore the key limitations of this approach are:
+The key limitations of this approach are:

 1. Built on historical averages, not live conditions.** The "normal" sales rate is calculated from past data.
 Real-world demand for a product can shift week to week or season to season, so a rate that was accurate last month may no longer reflect today's reality.
 2. A statistically unusual sales gap means a human should go check the shelf, it does not, by itself, confirm theft, misplacement, or any specific cause.
 The dashboard is designed to direct attention efficiently, not to replace a physical investigation.